-Irene did us a great photo article a little while back on how to clean a sewing machine.
-I’ve been neglecting mine recently, half on purpose actually, so I could give it a good clean out and take some video while I did it.
-Mine is simpler than hers, I can’t access many areas so do check out the earlier tutorial for photos of options that might apply to your machine.
+Irene did a great photo article earlier this week on how to clean a sewing machine.
+I've been neglecting mine recently, half on purpose actually, so I could give it a good clean out and take some video while I did it.
+Mine is simpler than hers, I can't access many areas so do check out the earlier tutorial for photos of options that might apply to your machine.

 She suffers from the same problem that I do – rust and corrosion from damp or humid conditions.
 Hopefully your machine won't look as bad as ours, but if you live in a very damp, rainy, humid or salty area, you may need to take care of it a little more often and be prepared to add a little more oil.